-Our undergraduate program is rated 4th in the nation by the Princeton Review's Gourman Report on Undergraduate Programs.
-During the 2014-2015 school year, the department enrolled 327 new students and awarded 60 undergraduate degrees.
-Our undergraduates are sought by industry and study at the top graduate programs.
+- Our undergraduate program is rated 4th in the nation by the Princeton Review's Gourman Report on Undergraduate Programs.

-Our graduate program was rated 4th in the nation in the 2010 National Research Council (NRC) Assessment of Doctoral Research Programs.
+- Our graduate program was rated 4th in the nation in the 2010 National Research Council (NRC) Assessment of Doctoral Research Programs.
 In the U.S. News 2016 rankings of Aerospace Engineering Graduate Programs, our program tied for 16th place in the nation.
-We have strong research programs in fluid mechanics, solid mechanics and the mechanics of materials, and aerospace systems.

 Our faculty members not only do research, but also teach.
 We teach some of the highest number of student credit hours per faculty member of any of the engineering departments and student evaluations of our courses are consistently very high.